-Drizzle a bit of canola oil over the chicken skin, and sprinkle the herbs de provence over the chicken.
+Drizzle a bit of vegetable oil over the chicken skin, and sprinkle the herbs de provence over the chicken.
 Season with coarse sea salt and freshly cracked black pepper.

 Add some chicken stock and some white wine to the pan.

 Cover the pan with foil and put it into a preheated 325 degree Fahrenheit oven.
 Roast the chicken breasts for 30 minutes.
 Then remove the foil to let the chicken breasts roast to a nice golden brown.